-Use cleansers containing acid or bleach for routine maintenance Use cleansers containing acid or bleach for routine maintenance.
-Use wax cleaners, oil-based detergents or sealants to maintain your tile (sealant may be used on grout joints and natural stone).
-Use ammonia (it will discolor grout).
-Use harsh cleaning aids like steel wool pads or scouring pads containing metal.
-Use a cleaning agent that contains color on unglazed ceramic tile or natural stone Test scouring powders on a small area first (not recommended for natural stone).
-Use a sealer on grout joints.
+- Use wax cleaners, oil-based detergents or sealants to maintain your tile (sealants may be used on grout joints and natural stone). - Use ammonia (it will discolor grout). - Use harsh cleaning aids like steel wool pads or scouring pads containing metal. - Use a cleaning agent that contains color on unglazed ceramic tile or natural stone.